 The parties may each have an Advisor of their choice present with them for all meetings, interviews, and hearings within the resolution process, if they so choose.
-The parties may select whomever they wish to serve as their Advisor as long as the Advisor is eligible and available.
+The parties may select whomever they wish to serve as their Advisor as long as the Advisor is eligible and available.30 a.
+Who Can Serve as an Advisor

-Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-of-interest.
-A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the hearing decision-makers(s).
+Choosing an Advisor who is also a witness in the process creates potential for bias and conflictof- interest.
+A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the hearing decision-makers(s) It is ultimately up to the Title IX Coordinator's discretion whether or not to allow an advisor who is also a witness to the incident.